landuber/CarND-Behavioral-Cloning-P3/writeup_template.md

 I finally randomly shuffled the data set and put 30% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 6 as evidenced by the parameters used in the fit function.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+Below is a graph of the training graph as it relates to loss on the training and validation.

+![][image3]